gbeltrao/squidex-docs/01-getting-started/03-installation.md

 ## 1. Create the deployment artifacts

-Read [Building](02-building.md) to learn how to create the deployment artifacts.
+Read the [Building](02-building.md) to learn how to create the deployment artifacts.

 ## 2. Deploy to Docker

 We provide a docker-compose configuration under: https://github.com/Squidex/squidex-docker/blob/master/standalone/docker-compose.yml

-it will run 4 containers:
+It will run 4 containers:

 * MongoDB
 * Squidex